martinhansdk/johnny_bootstrap/README.md

 How to use:

+*Use at your own risk and make sure to have backups before starting.*

 Put the following in your .emacs file to cause F5 to run the script and update the contents of the table, edit the paths to match:

 ```